AzxerMan000/Smuggle-Gui-libary-/Documentation.md

     -- Now it's safe to add tabs
     local mainTab = gui:AddTab("example")

---if you wanna add another tab you have to change the local
+--if you wanna add another tab you have to change the local main tab to your wish name for example local exampleTab = gui:AddTab("your wished name")

 ```